frostming/pycomplete/README.md

 print(completer.render())
 ```

-`Completer` accepts different types of objects according to the CLI framework.
-For `argparse`, `argparse.ArgumentParser` is expected while
-for `click`, either `click.Command` or `click.Context` is OK. `pycomplete` knows what to do based on which type of the first argument is given.

 ## How does it differ from `argcomplete`?

 `argcomplete`, together with `click-completion`, can also generate scripts for shell completion.
 However, they work in a different way